chaseruskin/orbit/docs/src/topic/targets.md

 ## Defining Targets

 Users can setup a target in the configuration file `config.toml`.
 For all the available parameters to define a target, see [[[target]]](./../reference/configuration.md#the-target-array).

+## Examples

+To see one way how targets can be written for various tools, check out the [`orbit-targets`](https://github.com/chaseruskin/orbit-targets) repository on GitHub.